Token Sale (DAIO)

 Payment support

-The token sale accepts both native currency (ETH) and multiple ERC20 tokens as payment.
+The token sale accepts approved ERC-20 tokens as payment.
+Native currency payments are not part of the current sale contract.
 Each accepted currency has a configurable price ratio that determines the exchange rate between payment currency and sale tokens.

-Price ratios are set by the sale administrator and can accommodate different decimal precisions across payment currencies.
-The contract calculates token amounts automatically at purchase time based on the configured ratio.
+Price ratios are set by the sale administrator during setup and can accommodate different decimal precisions across payment currencies.
+The contract calculates token amounts at purchase time based on the configured ratio and rejects purchases where the calculated token amount is below the buyer's minimum expected amount.

 Vesting

-When vesting is configured, purchased tokens are not immediately transferable.
-Instead:
+When vesting is configured, purchased tokens release according to the configured schedule:

 - A cliff period must elapse before any tokens can be withdrawn